rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

     Copy sgx_agent.tar sgx_agent.sha2 and agent_untar.sh to a directory on SGX Compute node ./agent_untar.sh
+    Update the following in agent.conf
-    Update the IP address for all the services mentioned in agent.conf ./deploy_sgx_agent.sh
+     - IP address for all the services
+     - Certificate Management Service TLS digest value (CMS running on CSP system) ./deploy_sgx_agent.sh

 ##  Installing the SQVS